PERSON IN CHARGE

 Center ÜBERLEBEN gGmbH

-You have in accordance to Art.
-77 DSGVO the right to complain to a supervisory authority if you believe that the processing of your data violates data protection regulations.
-In particular, the right of appeal may be invoked by a supervisory authority in the Member State of your place of residence, your place of work or the place of the alleged infringement.
+Pursuant to and in accordance with Article 77 of the GDPR, you have the right of appeal to a supervisory authority if you believe that the processing of data concerning you violates data protection regulations.
+The right of appeal may be exercised in particular before a supervisory authority in the Member State in which you are staying or working, or in which the suspected violation took place.

 The data protection authority responsible for us is: